MagnusZhang/Synthesizer/README.md

 + Deeplink navigator support--**Done ! **
 + Simplify the use of retrofit and build customizing interface for retrofit manager
 + The samples of reuse of presenters and models
++ IPC support for modules
++ Modulization (moduleinterface)
 + Dynamic feature modules supports
-+ IPC support for modules
 + IDE utils for template generating
 + Flutter integration
 + Flutter framework